tldr-pages/tldr/pages/common/circup.md

 `circup freeze`

-- Save all libraries on a connected device in current directory:
+- Save all libraries on a connected device in the current directory:

 `circup freeze -r`